will-lynas/advent-of-code-rust/README.md

 - Specific day: `cargo bench year2024/day04`
 - Specific part: `cargo bench year2024/day04/part2`

-## Acknowledgments

-Thank you to ...

-- [maneatingape/advent-of-code-rust](https://github.com/maneatingape/advent-of-code-rust) for the structure of this repo, and for large parts of the solutions
+Thank you to [maneatingape/advent-of-code-rust](https://github.com/maneatingape/advent-of-code-rust) for the structure of this repo.
-- [Neil Thistlethwaite](https://www.youtube.com/@nthistlethwaite) for his amazing live Advent of Code solutions on YouTube